mdundek/dockersuggar/README.md

 $ dockersuggar -r dev_docker <command>
 ```

-For instance to list all images on a remote Docker instance:
+For example, to list all images on a remote Docker instance:

 ```
 $ dockersuggar -r dev_docker images